theo-armour/theo-armour.github.io/snippets/projects/egypt-parallel-constitution.md

-# egypt parallel constitution
+# Egypt parallel constitution

+[Needed: a description of the common problems people were facing in 2011 and how or why this was a good proposal for the solution.

+Think about

+A mission: a statement of a rationale, applicable now as well as in the future

+A vision: a descriptive picture of a desired future state]
 ## 2017-07-03 ~

-* Add links to anchors in constition
+* Add links to anchors in constitution
 * FAQ